Ronke adjusted her sun shades with shaky hands.

 She was not sure that she could survive another heartbreak.

 In her thirty three years of existence, she had experienced probably every single type of betrayal that could happen in a romantic relationship.
 In secondary school, she had lost her virginity to a boy who made a bet with his friends that he could bed her.
 In University, two boyfriends cheated on her with her friends; another two dumped her for younger models.

 Those experiences had hardened her and made her more selective about boyfriends, but she had still fallen victim to a few more.
 One had lied to her about his marital status, another had lied to her about his occupation.
 A few wanted her as arm candy and nothing more.
 Then there was Esosa, who had been her most devastating encounter.

 She had caught herself in time and turned her torso towards the bar, all the while wondering who he was.
 She ventured a glance in his direction and caught him staring at her.
-He gestured to the seat beside him with a slight nod of the head, his eyes piercing her very soul; and it had been her undoing.
+He gestured to the seat beside him with a slight tilt of his head, his eyes piercing her very soul; and it had been her undoing.